World traveler Clown Tom Bolton

 Tsunami wiped out coast

 All of these places mentioned got pretty much washed off the map by the tsunami.
 I always stayed in small places close to the beach and would have had no chance.
 I even recognized shots of the coastal train that was knocked off of its tracks and many people died within.
 The spot was directly behind one of the places I had stayed, and this was one farther from the beach than most.
 But then because of the civil strife that has gone on so long in Sri Lanka, most of the travelers here were more hardcore risk takers than your average tourist.
 Sad as the Tamil/Sinhalese conflict has been, it had also protected the country from being over developed.
-Here’s a shot of a typical local ferryboat.
-I guess the chance of going down in such a boat is more likely than a tsunami.
+Here’s a shot of a typical local ferryboat and a typical fishing boat.
+I guess the chance of going down in such vessels is more likely than a tsunami.

 Galle, southern Sri Lanka